Roiqk7/dotfiles/README.md

 * To further customize your tmux read the [official Dracula theme plugin documentation](https://draculatheme.com/tmux) for more information.

 ## Commands
 You write these commands in the console.
-Note: for these to work, you need to setup `aliases.zsh` which I provide to you in `.config` and you need to add `source ~/.config/aliases.zsh` to your `zshrc`.
+Note: for these to work, you need to setup `aliases.zsh` which I provide to you in `.config` and you need to add `source ~/.config/aliases.zsh` to your `.zshrc`.

 | Commands | Description |
 |---|---|